By: Heather Keys

 4. Beppu, Japan

 We’re now jetting over to Beppu, based on the island of Kyushu in Japan.
-Known for its high geothermal activity, Beppu offers a diverse range of bathing experiences.
-Let’s learn more about what Beppu has to offer:
+Known for its high geothermal activity, Beppu offers a wide range of bathing experiences:

-- Onsen Resorts: Beppu is dotted with numerous onsen resorts, each providing a unique bathing experience.
-These resorts feature traditional onsen baths filled with mineral-rich hot spring water believed to have healing properties.
+• Onsen Resorts: Beppu is dotted with onsen resorts featuring traditional onsen baths filled with mineral-rich hot spring water believed to have healing properties.
 Plus, many of Beppu’s onsen resorts offer unique bathing experiences such as mud baths, sand baths, and steam baths.

-- Beppu’s Eight Hot Springs: Known as the Beppu Hatto, these eight distinct hot springs areas each have their own unique characteristics, like the white mineral-rich waters of Shiraike Jigoku or the red-tinged waters of Kamado Jigoku.
-Taking a tour of these different hot springs will show you the range of geothermal wonders Beppu has to offer.
+• Beppu’s Eight Hot Springs: Known as the Beppu Hatto, these eight distinct hot springs areas each have their own unique characteristics, like the white mineral-rich waters of Shiraike Jigoku or the red-tinged waters of Kamado Jigoku.

 5. Baños, Ecuador

 Heading south, we reach Baños, tucked away in the Andean highlands of Ecuador.
-This charming town combines the healing powers of thermal baths with beautiful scenery and thrilling outdoor adventures.
+This town combines the healing powers of thermal baths with beautiful scenery and exciting outdoor adventures.
 Here’s what Baños has in store for wellness travelers:

-- Wellness and Spa Services: Beyond hot springs, Baños also offers an array of wellness and spa services.
+• Wellness and Spa Services: Beyond hot springs, Baños also offers an array of wellness and spa services.
 Pamper yourself with massages, facials, and other treatments to enhance relaxation and well-being.
-Many local accommodations and spa facilities offer these services, allowing visitors to fully indulge in their wellness journey.

-Baños is also home to several stunning waterfalls, including the Pailón del Diablo (Devil’s Cauldron) and Manto de la Novia (Bride’s Veil).
+Baños is also home to several waterfalls, including the Pailón del Diablo (Devil’s Cauldron) and Manto de la Novia (Bride’s Veil).
 These scenic wonders offer fantastic views and opportunities for walks or hikes.
-The combination of soothing hot springs and mesmerizing waterfalls creates a serene and invigorating atmosphere.

 6. Kusatsu, Japan